alex-greff/travis-cli-encryption-container/README.md

 ## Why this?

-The main purpose of this tool came about due to how annoying it is to encrypt files with for Travis CI on Windows.
+The main purpose of this tool came about due to how annoying it is to encrypt files for Travis CI on Windows.
 Due to an encryption [bug](https://docs.travis-ci.com/user/encrypting-files/#caveat) with the Windows version of the Travis CLI the encrypted files would fail to decrypt during the Travis CI build process.

 ## What does it do?